thorasine/oranje/README.md

 If the captcha result indicates the user being a robot a certain amount of times, it will block the individual from logging in for a given time.

 ---
 Naturally the IP address is not a 100% certain way to identify users, since it is possible to change or hide it.
-In a real-world project one could also add other identifiers simultaneously.
-On top of that, one could enable mandatory captcha globally if the percentage of all unsuccessful logins compared to the total have surpassed a certain threshold.
+In a real-world project one might want to add other identifiers simultaneously.
+On top of that, one could implement a global mandatory captcha if the percentage of all unsuccessful logins compared to the total have surpassed a certain threshold.

 However I think for this small homework project these would have been an overkill.